rabbitmq/rabbitmq-website/site/quorum-queues.md

 ### <a id="motivation" class="anchor" href="#motivation">Motivation</a>

-Existing mirrored queues have technical limitations that makes it difficult to provide comprehensible guarantees and clear failure handling semantics within RabbitMQ.
+Classic mirrored queues in RabbitMQ have technical limitations that makes it difficult to provide comprehensible guarantees and clear failure handling semantics.

 Certain failure scenarios can result in mirrored queues confirming messages too early, potentially resulting in a data loss.

-Quorum queues are designed to provide simpler, well defined failure handling semantics that users should find easier to reason about when designing and operating their systems.
+Quorum queues are designed to be safer and provide simpler, well defined failure handling semantics that users should find easier to reason about when designing and operating their systems.

+To reach this goal, quorum queues adopt a different replication and consensus protocol and give up support for certain "transient" in nature features as covered below.

 ## <a id="feature-comparison" class="anchor" href="#feature-comparison">Feature Comparison with Regular Queues</a>